What to look for in a Plastic Surgeon

 Deciding to have surgery and choosing a plastic surgeon can be a crucial decision.
 In order to make an informed, decision it is important you have a clear understanding of the nature of your surgical procedure.
 It is also vital to ensure your surgeon is not only a fully qualified plastic surgeon with the highest training standards in order to carry out the procedure.

 Unfortunately, many health care providers are now performing cosmetic procedures, however, this does not mean they are all qualified to perform plastic surgery.
 Australian Society of Plastic Surgeons (ASPS) Member Surgeons have accreditation and training in plastic surgery, which encompasses both cosmetic and reconstructive procedures.

 Members of the Australian Society of Plastic Surgeons (ASPS)

 - Fellows of The Royal Australasian College of Surgeons (RACS).

-- Medicare only recognises ASPS plastic surgery specialists.
+- Medicare only recognises ASPS (Australian Society of Plastic Surgeons) plastic surgery specialists.

 - Furthermore, they must have completed all the Surgical Education and Training requirements in the specialty of plastic surgery, which takes at least 7 years post-medical school graduation.